brother-nico/WriterStick/README.md

 ## Step 3: Download and run `writerstick-setup.sh` on your Raspberry Pi.

-Download `writerstick-setup.sh` from this repository to your Raspberry Pi.
+Download `writerstick-setup.sh` from this repository to your Raspberry Pi. **TIP: Download as a ZIP with the green "Code" button in the upper right, then extract it, and move `writerstick-setup` to your Downloads folder.
+This ensures the .sh doesn't become an HTML file along the way.**

 Then, open a terminal in the folder you downloaded it to.
+This can be done through the Tools section in the folder window, or you can hit `CTRL + ALT + T` to open the terminal, then type in `cd ~/Downloads` and hit Enter to change directories

 Type or paste in `bash writerstick-setup.sh` and hit enter.